eprei/42_rainfall/level9/walkthrough.md

 ## Running the Exploit

-Since we need to keep a terminal open to control the shell spawned involuntarily by the `level9` binary we craft the next command to read the exploit from a file and then from standard input.
-After sending a `SIGINT` or a `SIGQUIT` we are able to execute commands as `bonus0` user.
+Since we need to keep a terminal open to interact with the shell spawned by the `level9` binary, we craft the following command to read the exploit from a file and then from standard input.
+After sending a `SIGINT` or `SIGQUIT`, we are able to execute commands as the `bonus0` user.

 ```shell
 level9@RainFall:~$ ./level9 "$(cat /tmp/exploit9 ; cat)"